spryker/spryker-docs/docs/dg/dev/troubleshooting/troubleshooting-performance-issues/redis-session-lock-excpetions.md

 - Users clicking fast, especially in the app that allows activating multiple parallel requests;
 - Requests being interrupted (but lock stays) because of aborting the connection (network or manual intentional and unintentional act, aka clicking “Esc“ when page is loading);
 - Long-running (or slow-performing) concurrent requests that have to deal with the session;
-- Bots, running many parallel requests;
+- Bots running many parallel requests;
-- Intentional (D)Dos attacks;
+- Intentional DDoS or DoS attacks;

 ## Symptoms

 Some actions, parts of the website, or the entire website is slow.
 You may encounter 5XX errors, gateway timeouts, and customer-facing errors.
-Depending on the extent of the issue, the application might be partially or fully inaccessible to your customers.
+Depending on the extent of the issue, the application's frontend might be partially or fully inaccessible.

 Logs contain the following exceptions:
 `Spryker\Shared\SessionRedis\Handler\Exception\LockCouldNotBeAcquiredException`